Spurious-Aware Prototype Refinement for Reliable Out-of-Distribution Detection: Experiments

 \subsection{Datasets}

-For evaluating SP-OOD detection, we utilize 5 diverse datasets, whose properties are summarized in Table~\ref{table:datasets}.
-Additional details and examples for all datasets, including the NSP datasets and their evaluation results, are included in the supplementary material.
+For evaluating SP-OOD detection, we utilize five diverse datasets, whose properties are summarized in Table~\ref{table:datasets}.
+Additional details and visual examples for all datasets, including the NSP datasets and their evaluation setup, are provided in Appendix~\ref{app:dataset_details}.
+The datasets include \textbf{Waterbirds (WB)}~\cite{sagawa2020distributionallyrobustneuralnetworks} and \textbf{CelebA (CA)}~\cite{CelebA}.
+While widely adopted, these datasets present limitations in terms of scale and realism (CelebA, in particular, is noted for its label noise~\cite{10.1007/978-3-031-20713-6_10}), making them insufficient for comprehensive evaluation.
+To address this, our evaluation incorporates three additional datasets designed to test robustness under diverse conditions, including multi-class scenarios, multiple spurious attributes, and real-world complexity.